 Data Analytics refers to the set of quantitative and qualitative approaches for deriving valuable insights from data.
 It involves many processes that include extracting data and categorizing it in data science, in order to derive various patterns, relations, connections, and other valuable insights from it.

-Today, almost every organization has morphed itself into a data-driven organization and this means they are deploying an approach in order to collect more data that is related to the customers, markets and business processes.
-This data is then categorized, stored and analyzed in order to make sense of it and derive valuable insights out of it.
+Today, almost every organization has morphed itself into a data-driven organization, and this means that they are deploying an approach to collect more data that is related to their customers, markets, and business processes.
+This data is then categorized, stored, and analyzed to make sense of it and derive valuable insights from it.

-“What gets measured, gets managed.” – Peter Drucker
+‘What gets measured, gets managed.’ – Peter Drucker

-Though the term Data Analytics might seem simple it is anything but simple.
-Data Analytics is most complex when it is deployed for big data applications.
-The three most important attributes of big data include volume, velocity and variety.
+The term ‘Data Analytics’ is not as simple as it appears to be.
+It is the most complex term when it comes to big data applications.
+The three most important attributes of big data include volume, velocity, and variety.

 Watch this insightful video to find out what a Data Analyst does in real life:

-“Without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway” – Geoffrey Moore
+‘Without Big Data Analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.’ – Geoffrey Moore